Embracing the Interests and Passions of Autistic Individuals, No Matter What They Are

 8. Calming – Nothing feels better than engaging in something familiar and loved.
 My daughter has trouble falling asleep – her brown stuffed bunny helps her.
 My son is so excited when flying that he has to hold a model of the plane he is in to keep himself calm.
 He also mediates weekly to his favorite classical music pieces.

 9. Enhancing – My son loves chamber music.
-He now does yoga with chamber music playing in the background.
+He now does yoga and workouts with chamber music playing in the background.
 My daughter has her computer desk surrounded by Playmobil sets and her Bad Cat desk calendar.
 She likes to look at these things when working on the computer.

 10. Expandable – I have written about expanding interests to increase knowledge, keep lives interesting, and to foster growth.
 Exposure to many different things will expand interests and lead to new and exciting things.
 Take an interest to introduce something new.
 My son loves planes so he went to an Air Museum and the Military Museum which introduced him to new topics around planes.
 My daughter’s love of the Muppets took us on our first family trip to Los Angeles to see the Muppets live at the Hollywood Bowl.
 The whole trip was so motivating because that event was scheduled at the half way point of the week so there was opportunity for the build up to the show and expansion of the interest after the show.